Jump to:Page Content

 Tara Grillos is a Doctoral Fellow in the Sustainability Science Program and a doctoral candidate in the Public Policy Program at Harvard’s Kennedy School of Government.
-Her research interests include participatory development, collective action and public goods provision, ecosystem services, and community resource management.
-She explores these themes through the lenses of political science and behavioral economics, with a focus on the institutional and psychological dimensions of human decision-making.
-Tara is a student affiliate of the Weatherhead Center for International Affairs, and a Pre-Doctoral fellow with the Harvard Environmental Economics Program.
-She is a recipient of the Giorgio Ruffolo Doctoral Fellowship (2012) and the Vicki Norberg-Bohm Doctoral Fellowship (2010).
+Her research interests include participatory development, collective action, public goods provision, and community resource management.
+Tara is a recipient of the the Vicki Norberg-Bohm Doctoral Fellowship (2010), the Giorgio Ruffolo Doctoral Fellowship (2012), and the Foreign Language and Area Studies Fellowship (2013), which allowed her to spend an entire academic year conducting fieldwork in Kenya.
 Tara holds a B.S. in Economics from the Wharton School and a B.A. in International Studies from the University of Pennsylvania.
 Before beginning her doctoral studies at Harvard, Tara served as a Peace Corps Volunteer in Honduras.
-She is fluent in Spanish and has received advanced training in German and Swahili.
-Tara is also a yoga enthusiast and an amateur ukulele player.
-Her faculty hosts are Ryan Sheely and Richard Zeckhauser.
+She is fluent in Spanish and has also studied Portuguese and Swahili.
+In her spare time, Tara is a yoga enthusiast and an amateur ukulele player.
+Her faculty hosts are Ryan Sheely and William Clark.

 Participatory development and capacity for collective action